Mayor of Spruce Pine NC Shares Details on Town’s Challenges After Hurricane Helene

 The Spruce Pine Sewage Treatment Plant as seen from Roan Road.
 October 17th, 2024 by Mason Beam (WNN)

 While progress is being made with water services, the sewer system presents more complex challenges.
 Hise outlined plans to address the sewer issues, stating, “We’re planning on setting up two mobile sewer treatment plants in key areas, and then we’re still going to have areas that we’re just going to have to pump and haul from our pump stations or somewhere like that.”
-He added, “Our main interceptor line going to the plant is pretty much totally clogged with silt, debris, everything in the world; all that’s got to be cleaned up and opened up before we can ever turn anything to is planned.”
+He added, “Our main interceptor line going to the plant is pretty much clogged with silt, debris, everything in the world; all that’s got to be cleaned up and opened up before we can ever turn anything to is planned.”

 Unpredictable Weather: A Sudden Crisis